 Purchased life annuities are financial products purchased with a capital sum.
 They are designed to provide a guaranteed annual sum – normally for life, but it could be for a shorter term.
 That annual sum comprises two separate elements:

 a capital element – which is a return of part of the original capital used to purchase the annuity – that is free from tax; and

 - an element of income.
 This income element is treated as savings income and is paid net of basic rate tax (20%).

 Each year you will receive a statement showing the total sum paid to you.
 This will comprise the capital amount (non-taxable) and the income amount (taxable) less the tax deducted.

 The final amount of tax due on your income from a purchased annuity will depend on your situation and whether or not the income falls within the starting rate for savings and the personal savings allowance (otherwise known as the savings nil rate).
 Our savings and tax section explains more.

 What tax do I pay on gains from life insurance policies or investment bonds?

 If you take out an insurance policy or investment bond, the profits you make on the policy or investment bond when you cash it in might be taxable.
 You should ask a financial adviser or a specialist tax adviser for more information.
-You can find a tax adviser on the Chartered Institute of Taxation website.
+We tell you how you can find a tax adviser in our Getting Help section.
 This guidance covers those policies where the profits, which are often called 'gains', are taxable.